curdh/HLDS-Launcher/README.md

 - Option to make a random mapcycle.
 - Option to choose server process priority.
 - Check the current public IP of the hosting machine.
-- Open the server.cfg file for easy and quick edition.
+- Open server.cfg and mapcycle file directly from a button..
-- Restart server after exit/crash automatically with option to log events.
+- Restart server after crash automatically with option to log events.
-- Compatible with ReGame.dll bots.
+- Compatible with ReGame.dll bots (CS 1.6).

 # Installation
-Simply copy "HLDS Launcher.exe" to the server folder and start hosting!.
+Simply copy "HLDS Launcher.exe" to the server folder and start the launcher.
 (Server folder is where hlds.exe is located)

 # Usage
-Just select the game/mod you want to host and the starting map, set max players, UDP port (port must be forwarded if running through a router), enable/disable VAC protection (Valve Anti-Cheat), set your settings and click "Start".
+Just select the game/mod you want to host and the starting map, set your settings and click "Start".
-If restart server after exit/crash is enabled, you must click "Stop" to close the server without restarting again.

 # Tested mods/games
-This launcher should detect every mod installed but it was tested with the following mods and worked flawlessly.
+This launcher should detect every mod installed but it was tested with the following mods and worked successfully.
 - Counter-Strike 1.6
 - Condition Zero
 - Deathmatch Classic